GokulSamraj/gokulsamraj.github.io/readme.md

 - **Predictive Analysis of Sports Data** (*PG*)
   - System based on Python Machine Learning
   - To predict player stats of cricket players.
+  - Helps to improve performance, guide decisions, set betting odds, and transform the sports experience.

 - **Open Source Library Management and Digital Library Software** (*UG*)
   - Automation library software using PHP and MySQL